sboris-git/first-django/README.md

 # My tutorial scripts
 tutorial
-Here one (stuff) can find my tasks and homework during IT Academia.
+Here one can find my project in IT Academia.